 Layne VanLoo and Elaine Guitar-VanLoo

-Elaine and Layne discovered Paint Ontario in 2018 as exhibitors and were so impressed with the entire experience that they returned last year as both exhibitors and demonstrators.
-Layne’s acrylic won last year’s Wildlife Choice Award.
-Not only did they both wow gallery audiences with their demonstrations, Elaine donated her finished painting and it was raffled off (raffle tickets were free with every gallery admittance).
-She once again offered to do the same with her video demonstration painting this year.
+Elaine and Layne discovered Paint Ontario in 2018 as exhibitors and were so impressed with the entire experience that they have returned every year since as both exhibitors and demonstrators.
+Layne’s acrylic won 2019’s Wildlife Choice Award and last year Elaine won Honourable Mention in our Faces portrait category.
+Not only have they both impressed gallery audiences with their demonstrations, Elaine has donated her finished paintings to be raffled off (raffle tickets were free with every gallery admittance).
 Thank-you Elaine!
-Be sure to visit Layne and Elaine at their website to learn more about the work of these two talented artists: Kingfisher Studio
+You can visit Layne and Elaine at their website to learn more about the work of these two talented artists: Kingfisher Studio

 Paul does paint from ‘life’ and uses oil paint almost exclusively, as a lasting and flexible medium.
 His paintings are poignant and beautiful – whether it is a female portrait study, a bowl of glistening fruit, or a shiny, familiar can of Coke, all are executed with care and skill.
 “I am a sucker for anything with shine – metal, glass, water.
 It’s difficult to make something shiny come to life, and I love that challenge.”
 He now teaches other painters, and follows the same passion.
 “It’s rewarding,” says Paul, “to help people over their struggle to get a certain effect, like a reflection on water, so that it will really glisten.”
 Paul has worked hard for years to master techniques and is happy to share his secrets with his students so that they can find success too.
 There is nothing average about Paul Abeleira – anyone who can marry cooking and painting together so seamlessly, and with such fun and passion, deserves a second glance.
 The name of his website says it all – ‘icookandpaint.com’.